 SPONSORED: Are you Interested in Dating a Rich Sugar Mummy?
-We have Limited Sugar Mummies For Now.
+We have Unlimited Sugar Mummies For Now.
 Its Absolutely Free Click here Now to Select your Choice

 On March 20, 2016, popular Port-Harcourt based prophet, Dr Chris Okafor gave Governor Nasir El-Rufai of Kaduna state, a 14-day ultimatum to reverse the proposed religious bill or face the wrath of God.